OpenSpace/OpenSpace-Docs/getting-started/orientation/index.md

 :::::{grid} 1 1 1 2
 ::::{grid-item}
 The Mission Panel loads when there is an asset that calls for it.
 It is a special panel that displays information on a specific space mission.
-For example, if you load the JWST Profile, it weill load the Mission Panel.
+For example, if you load the JWST Profile, it will load the Mission Panel.

 The Mission Panel is informational but also interactive.
 You will see a vertical timeline and you can click on that timeline for mission events.
-It will also move time to that epoch of the mission and set the scene for what the spacecraft was doing.
+It will also move time to that epoch of the mission and set the scene for the location and orientation of the spacecraft.

-Buttons on the bottom give you go to the beginning or end of the mission.
+Buttons on the bottom allow you to go to the beginning or end of the mission.
 ::::

 ::::{grid-item}